bitcoin/bitcoin/test/README.md

 ##### Test logging

-The tests contain logging at different levels (debug, info, warning, etc).
-By
+The tests contain logging at five different levels (DEBUG, INFO, WARNING, ERROR and CRITICAL).
+From within your functional tests you can log to these different levels using the logger included in the test_framework, e.g.
-default:
+`self.log.debug(object)`.
+By default:

 - when run through the test_runner harness, *all* logs are written to `test_framework.log` and no logs are output to the console.